CarterSchock/getting-and-cleaning-data/README.md

 ## Creating the Dataset <a name="Creating the Dataset"></a>

-The r script "run_analysis.r" can be run to re-create "Rull_Tidy.txt."
+The r script "run_analysis.r" can be run to re-create "Full_Tidy.txt."
 Steps can be seen in the comments in the code itself and in "CodeBook.md."